SHIVAPRASAD96/Web-Files/README.md

 #Web Files

-It Includes Website Related html , bootstrap , css , javascript and jquery files
+It Includes Websites html , bootstrap , css , javascript and jquery files

 #Single Webpages

-It has Sub - category of just Webspages
+It has Sub - category of just Web-pages